frontendweekly/virga/11ty/posts/2020-04-30-creating-plugins-for-eleventy.md

 - [What is a mono-repository and why you should try Lerna](https://dev.to/anonimoconiglio/what-is-a-mono-repository-and-why-you-should-try-lerna-57lm) by Santiago
 - [Using Lerna to manage your JavaScript monorepo](https://dev.to/jody/using-lerna-to-manage-your-javascript-monorepo-4eoo) by Jody Heavener

-I want to choose which plugin to install even though I need most of plugins to run my blogs.
-Therefore each of my plugins are going to have different version.
+I want to choose which plugin to install even though I need most of the plugins to run my blogs.
+Therefore, each of my plugins are going to have different version.
 This is what "Independent mode" means in Lerna.
 And that's what `lerna init --independent` does.

 There are many commands available on Lerna, but so far I've only used `lerna publish` which publishes updated packages to the registry.

-I'm going to need to learn more about Lerna but I initialized it and am able to publish my packages to GitHub Packages (with couple of mistakes along the way, of course).
+I'm going to need to learn more about Lerna, but I initialized it and am able to publish my packages to GitHub Packages (with a couple of mistakes along the way, of course).

 My current config for Lerna looks like this: